truffle-box/filecoin-box/README.md

 #### Via Curl (or equivalent)

 Lastly, you can send the following `curl` request directly to the Lotus RPC.
-Note that the you'll need to update both the wallet address (`t3s3la3754...`) and CID (`QmZTR5bcpQ...`).
+Note that the you'll need to update both the wallet address (`t3s3la3754...`) and Content Identifier (aka CID) (`QmZTR5bcpQ...`).

 ```bash
 curl -X POST \